johnfraserss/ICS3U/python-notes/32 - exceptions/README.md

 Unacceptable input values.
 ```

-Now that we have documentation and assertions in place, let's take a look at what needs to be changed.
+Now that we have documentation in place, let's take a look at what needs to be changed.
 There are multiple things to change:
 1. Under the ```Returns``` section in the documentation, we want there to be only one type being returned (a float).
 2. Ensure we return only a float in the actual code (not the documentation)
 3. Ensure the ```temperature``` value is an ```int``` or ```float``` as it is coming into the function